HJin-R/AEdept/README.md

 # AEdept
-Java console program for hospital registration
+Java console program for hospital registration - Presented as a single Java file to conform to the assignment submission rules.

 ## Data structure applied
 ### List